lucky-wolf/DW2-XL/README.md

 - Basic Bombers now have only 1 weapon, same as Basic Fighters
 - Fixed Ackdarian Medium Troop Transport weapon arcs (swapped front 180 and 360 firing arcs)
 - Reduced Terraforming Facility maintenance to 5% of construction cost (was 10%)
-- Synchronized all Ftr armor to be ~20% of ship version of same accross the board (I now have an automated tool for this)
+- Synchronized all Ftr armor to be ~20% of ship version of same accross the board
-- Synchronized all Ftr shields to be ~20% of ship version of same accross the board (I now have an automated tool for this)
+- Synchronized all Ftr shields to be ~20% of ship version of same accross the board
-- Synchronized all Ftr engines to be ~20% of ship version of same accross the board (I now have an automated tool for this)
+- Synchronized all Ftr engines to be ~20% of ship version of same accross the board
-- Synchronized all Ftr reactors to be ~20% of ship version of same accross the board (I now have an automated tool for this)
+- Synchronized all Ftr reactors to be ~20% of ship version of same accross the board

 ### v1.18.2
 - Updated for 1176 beta release